liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the fans are asking for a refund after cancellation of the pop start's concert
 1. what have you tried
 1. put the country's economy into crisis
-1. they don't think of science the same way I do
+1. they don't think of science the same way I do; the way we see science is different
 1. he's the one that I look up to
 1. function normally
 1. I haven't heard those words in a long time, thank you